Childhood and Education Journey of Tina Turner in Timeline

 2009: Retirement from Performing

-In 2009, Tina Turner officially retired from performing after a successful career.
+In 2009, Tina Turner officially retired from performing, marking the end of a long and successful career as a singer and performer.

 2009: Retirement After 50th Anniversary Tour

-In 2009, Tina Turner retired after completing her Tina!: 50th Anniversary Tour.
+In 2009, Tina Turner retired from performing after completing her Tina!: 50th Anniversary Tour.

 July 2013: Marriage to Erwin Bach

-In July 2013, after a 27-year romantic relationship, Tina Turner married Erwin Bach in a civil ceremony on the banks of Lake Zurich in Küsnacht, Switzerland.
+In July 2013, after 27 years together, Tina Turner married Erwin Bach in a civil ceremony on the banks of Lake Zurich in Küsnacht, Switzerland.

-In 2013, three weeks after her wedding to Erwin Bach, Tina Turner suffered a stroke and had to learn to walk again.
+In 2013, three weeks after her wedding to Erwin Bach, Tina Turner suffered a stroke and had to relearn how to walk.

 December 2016: Announcement of "Tina" Musical

-In July 2018, Tina Turner's eldest son, Craig Raymond Turner, was found dead in an apparent suicide.
+In July 2018, Tina Turner's son Craig Raymond Turner (formerly Raymond Craig Hill) was found dead in an apparent suicide.

-In 2018, Tina Turner told The Sunday Times that she had forgiven Ike Turner as an old person but would not work with him again, rejecting his request for one more tour.
+In 2018, Tina Turner told The Sunday Times that she had forgiven Ike Turner, but would not work with him again, refusing his request for one more tour together.

 2019: "Tina" Musical on Broadway

-In December 2022, Tina Turner's son, Ronnie Turner, died from complications of colon cancer.
+In December 2022, Tina Turner's younger son, Ronnie Turner, died from complications of colon cancer.